Bayesian Reasoning for Physics Informed Neural Networks: Introduction

-In MacKay's framework, all necessary probabilities have Gaussian form.
-The Laplace approximation is imposed to evaluate the posterior distribution.
+In the present paper, we consider the Bayesian framework (BF) for neural networks \cite{MacKay_thesis,MacKay1992.4.3.415,MacKay1992.4.3.448,Bishop_book} whose works were motivated by results of Gull \cite{Gull1988,Gull1989} and Skilling \cite{Skilling1991}.
+In this approach, all necessary probabilities are expressed in the Gaussian form.
+Indeed, the Laplace approximation is imposed to evaluate the posterior distribution.
 As a result, all probability densities are obtained in analytic form.
-The so-called evidence is obtained - a measure that classifies the models.
-The framework allows us to choose objectively the most optimal network architecture for a given problem, compare objectively distinct network models, estimate the uncertainties for the network predictions and the network weights, and fine-tune the model's hyperparameters.
+The so-called evidence is estimated, a measure that classifies the models.
+The framework enables us to objectively select the optimal network architecture for a given problem, compare distinct network models, estimate uncertainties in network predictions and weights, and fine-tune the model's hyperparameters.
 In the past, we have adapted MacKay's framework to study the electroweak structure of the nucleons \cite{Alvarez-Ruso:2018rdx,Graczyk:2015kka,Graczyk:2014coa,Graczyk:2014lba,Graczyk:2011kh,Graczyk:2010gw}.
-For that project we developed our own C++ Bayesian neural network library.
-In contrast, in the present project, we utilize PyTorch environment \cite{NEURIPS2019_9015}.
+For that project, we developed our own C++ Bayesian neural network library.
+In contrast, in the present project, we utilize the PyTorch environment \cite{NEURIPS2019_9015}, and both network weights and all hyperparameters are differentiable.
+It enables us to propose a significant improvement to the approach by making online hyperparameter updates more efficient.